hanzcruz/Projects/README.md

  - UIKit
  - SwiftUI

-**Link:** This is not uploaded in the store since it is only being used as ADHOC
+**Link:** This is not uploaded in the store since it is only being used as ad hoc

 ### Student Portal
 ![Student Portal](https://github.com/hanzcruz/Projects/assets/78021245/6ae54b25-ca12-49bc-bde4-682e7eaed0b8)